cp4r3z/adventofcode-cpp-container/README.md

 ### Code Structure

 1. Are there "best practices" or convensions?
 Can I use a linter to adhere to them?
+1. It seems like other devs create an `include` folder as a sibling of src.
+Thoughts?
 1. How to support multiple solutions without having a repo for each or having to run all solutions?

 ### VSCode